 Coaching enables you to do difficult things better, by having the opportunity to refine your approach in complete safety and confidence, with someone who has done these things before.
 Most of the people I coach are trying to write better grant applications, but I also coach people doing other kinds of writing, people taking difficult decisions, and people doing difficult jobs, like managing academics.

 When I coach on writing it works out slightly differently because a big part of what I do is to show you problems in what you have written.
-This can be discouraging, particularly if you were not aware of the problems, so I tend to offer more solutions when I coach on writing.
+This can be discouraging, particularly if you were not aware of the problems, so I tend to offer more solutions.
 Thus as a writing coach I am somewhere between a coach and an editor.
 Depending on how you want to work, whether you want to improve your writing or whether you just want to end up with a well-written document, I can become more coach or more editor.

 Coaching Grant-Writers and Other Writers

 I can usually offer a coaching session within 24 hours of receiving a request and I can coach you at any stage of the application process, from idea to interview.
 Most of my coaching clients are either writing a case for support or preparing for an interview for a fellowship or an ERC Grant.
-Coaching costs £275 plus VAT per session.
+Coaching costs £275 plus VAT per session, which usually lasts between an hour and an hour and a half.
 The session is slightly different depending on whether you are preparing your written application or preparing for an interview.

 - If you are preparing a written application, you send me a copy of your latest draft the day before the session.
 It’s probably best to book the session ahead so that I can diarise the time to read your application.
 Otherwise, if your draft comes in at a very busy time you might have to wait a few days for your session.
 We discuss your draft and how to take it to the next stage, using zoom internet video.
 Then I send you a recording of the discussion and a copy of my notes.